Salf1-Sabit/Dynamic-Programming-Resources/README.md

 > [!IMPORTANT]
 > Finally, when you’re done with these aforementioned classical problems, go to [this link](https://www.spoj.com/problems/tag/dynamic-programming) and solve **at least 20 problems** from this page (maintaining difficulty in increasing order).
 And then, you’re good to go and then start solving DP problems from **(Codeforces)** depending on your rating.
 Good Luck!!

+## Footnote

+While these resources have been immensely beneficial in my CP journey, I acknowledge that learning DP is a continuous process, and there's always more to explore and understand.
+It's essential to approach DP problems with patience, persistence, and a willingness to learn from both successes and failures.